Image object

 Photo Credit: Andrew McAllister

-The only flat surfaces of the sculptures are the parallel sides between components and the back surface parallel to the wall; all other surfaces are subtly twisted planes.
-Each work in this series is wall-mounted.
+The stone carvings in this series are all wall-mounted, placing the sculptures in what is often considered “image” space.
 I designed aluminum cleats to float the stone objects a quarter of an inch off the wall.
 The design of these cleats balanced out the uneven weight distribution of individual elements to maintain the precise spacing of the relative components.
 The cleat's upper or “tongue” half is epoxied to the back of the stone element, and its corresponding lower or “groove” half is affixed to the wall.

 WI